 Folding knives were made for years with no lock at all.
 While this is technically correct, I like to prepare for a worst-case scenario.
-For folding knives, this means that they should be able to handle things above and beyond the call of duty without harming me by lock failure.
+For folding knives, this means that they should be able to handle things above and beyond the call of duty without having to worry about lock failure.

-How much can a modern lock take in an emergency, when some catastrophe has deemed it necessary to abuse a knife in some way?
+How much can a modern lock take in an emergency, when some catastrophe makes it necessary to abuse a knife in some way?
 That was my question, and one that two manufacturers helped to answer.

 Cold Steel and Benchmade knives both sent samples of several knives.
-The purpose was not to simply break a knife, but put it through tests that simulate a heavier use than any sane person would put on a knife.
-This is abuse and goes beyond what we would expect of any knife in normal usage.
+The purpose was not to simply break a knife, but to put it through tests that simulate heavier use than any sane person would put on a knife.
+This abuse goes beyond what we would expect of any knife in normal usage.

-Because these tests were to simulate an abusive emergency use of a knife, they were done once on each knife.
-A benchmark was set, and each knife put through the same test.
-Because of this, failure would not be deemed due to fatigue or heavy wear.
-The criteria for passing would be how my fingers would have fared had they been holding the knife.
+We set a benchmark and each knife put through the same test.
+This method assured that any failure would not be the result of fatigue or heavy wear.
+The criteria for passing?
+How my fingers would have fared had I been holding the knife.

-The second test gently loaded the blade with 175 pounds.
-Each blade was marked at a point 3 inches from the pivot, so the locks would take a similar load, despite differences in blade length represents a large amount of force to put on a handle with your hands.
-To exceed this would require leverage, or jumping up and down on the handle, provided a person could put the knife in such a compromising situation in the first place.
-Consider the weight of almost two full 90-pound sacks of cement hanging on the blade, and you get the idea.
+The second test gently loaded each blade with 175 pounds.
+Each blade was marked at a point 3 inches from the pivot.
+The way, the locks would take a similar load, despite differences in blade length.
+This test required leverage, or jumping up and down on the handle.
+Consider the weight of two almost-full 90-pound sacks of cement hanging from the blade, and you get the idea.

 All testing was done on the machine illustrated here.
-The illustration hits the high points.
-One other point is that the knife is not exactly vertical, but tilted about 5 degrees, which adds some side loading to the lock as well.
+Notice that the knife was not exactly vertical, but tilted about 5 degrees, which adds some side loading to the lock.

-There are two things that it are important for all readers to understand.
-The first is that neither manufacturer knew exactly how their knives were going to be tested.
+Two things that are important for readers to understand.
+First, neither manufacturer knew exactly how their knives were going to be tested.
 They stuck their neck out in sending these, not knowing how the tests would turn out.
-The second is that both of these tests are absolutely abuse, and represent much more stress than any user could put on the blade in any conceivable situation, barring stupidity.
+Second, both of these tests are absolutely abuse, and represent much more stress than any user could put on the blade in any conceivable situation, barring stupidity.
 Onto the knives!